esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | Public              |   0.12 |  0.33 |  0.00 |   1.00 |

 ## Replication of maximum likelihood estimates
 The table below compares our estimates to Dupuy and Galichon (2022).
+As shown we are not able to fully recover their estimates.

+From the table we that our estimates for job attributes (row 1-3) closely aligned with their estimates.
+However, the estimated worker productivity terms (row 4-14) do not match their estimates.
+Our estimated salary constant and scale parameter of the firms tast-shocks also differ substantially from their estimates.

 |                               |   Dupuy and Galichon (2022) |   Andersen (2025) |
 |:------------------------------|----------------------------:|------------------:|